 Click to Skip Ahead

 As a pet parent, you’re always doing your best to ensure your cat is loved and healthy.
-That’s why you get so concerned when your cat comes home limping, or it looks like their paws are swollen.
-There are a few reasons a cat’s paws might swell; some are minor, and others are more concerning.
+That’s why you get so concerned when your cat’s paws are swollen or they come home limping.
+There are a few reasons swollen cat paws; some are minor, and others are more concerning.
 We’ll examine the causes of a cat’s swollen paws in the guide below.

 The 5 Reasons Why Cats’ Paws Can Get Swollen